Stirling (Scottish Parliament constituency)

 Stirling is a county constituency of the Scottish Parliament covering part of the council area of Stirling.
 Under the additional-member electoral system used for elections to the Scottish Parliament, it elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
 It is one of nine constituencies in the Mid Scotland and Fife electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

-The seat has been held by Evelyn Tweed of the Scottish National Party since the 2021 Scottish Parliament election.
+The seat has been held by Alyn Smith of the Scottish National Party since the 2026 Scottish Parliament election.

 Electoral region

 The other eight constituencies of the Mid Scotland and Fife region are: Clackmannanshire and Dunblane, Cowdenbeath, Dunfermline, Fife North East, Kirkcaldy, Mid Fife and Glenrothes, Perthshire North, Perthshire South and Kinross-shire.
 The region covers all of the Clackmannanshire council area, all of the Fife council area, all of the Perth and Kinross council area and all of the Stirling council area.